Importable Format

 4. **startTokenIndex:** starting token index position

-5. startCharIndex: starting character index position (relative to tokenIndex, start from 0 again when tokenIndex incremented)
+5. **startCharIndex:** starting character index position (relative to tokenIndex, starts from 0 again when tokenIndex is incremented)

 6. **endCellLine:** ending line sentence position